Income protection insurance frequently asked questions

 Can I claim if I move to another country?

-There may be limits on your Living Costs Protection policy if you move to a different country.
+There may be limits on your income protection policy if you move to a different country.

 If you move anywhere else and need to claim, we'll only pay out your benefit for a maximum of three months.